 About the Creator

-Writer and director, Molly McGivern, studied psychology at McGill University and trained as an actor at San Francisco’s American Conservatory Theatre and Michael Howard Studios in New York.
+Writer and director, Molly McGivern, studied psychology and literature at McGill University and trained at San Francisco’s American Conservatory Theatre and Michael Howard Studios in New York.

-Given its rich historical impact and dramatic transformations, there is no better place to set a series about building bridges than the Golden Gate City, itself.
+Given its dramatic socio-political transformations and rich historical impact over global culture, there is no better place to set a series about building bridges than the Golden Gate City, itself.

 Partners in Collaboration